fanxiule/open_arms/README.md

 ## About the Package

-This repository is the mega package for the control system of the Open Arms Project.
+This repository is the top-level package for the control system of the Open Arms Project.
 It contains the following sub-packages:

 - open_arms_common: contains common values and constants used by other sub-packages